zh2395/KPC/README.md

 ```

-`RKHS_select` performs a forward stepwise variable selection using the RKHS based estimator of KPC.
+`KPCRKHS_VS` performs a forward stepwise variable selection using the RKHS based estimator of KPC.
 One needs to pre-specify the number of variables to be selected.
 The inputs are:
 `Y`: a matrix of responses (n by dy);